 The Scottish Government’s climate change plan Securing a green recovery on a path to net zero: climate change plan 2018–2032 – update, sets out how Scotland can achieve the emissions reduction targets; for example, by increasing renewable energy generation, decarbonising heat in buildings, transforming transport, reducing food waste, planting more trees, restoring peatland and changing farming practices.

 Compliance with emissions reduction targets is assessed against a "GHG account".
-The 2020 GHG account reported a 58.7 % emissions reduction from baseline levels (2016), meeting the statutory emissions reduction target for 2020.
+The 2021 GHG account reported a 49.9% emissions reduction from baseline levels failing to meet the (2016) interim statutory target of a 51.1 % reduction for 2021.

 Progress made by each sector to reduce its emissions as well as an assessment of progress against each of the individual policies and proposals are reported annually.